 SCImago Journal Rank (SJR) is a prestige metric based on the idea that 'all citations are not created equal'.
 With SJR, the subject field, quality and reputation of the journal have a direct effect on the value of a citation.
 It is a size-independent indicator and it ranks journals by their 'average prestige per article' and can be used for journal comparisons in the scientific evaluation process.

 CiteScore is Elsevier's answer to JIF.
 CiteScore for a journal in a given year counts the citations received in that year to documents published in three proceeding years and divides this by the number of documents published in that journal in the same 3-year period.
 Unlike JIF, document types used in numerator and denominator are the same and include research articles, reviews, conference proceedings, editorials, errata, letters and short surveys.
 Articles-in-press are not included in the calculation of CiteScore.

 See box below for more information about the sources of these journal metrics.

 Scimago website from University of Granada provides SJR ranking of journals (as well as countries).
 Additional metrics provided by Scimago include journal h-index, total papers in current year and last three years, total references, total citations in last three years and the rations of citations to papers and references to papers.
-Example below shows Scimago (SJR) ranking for 2014 set of journals in Sensory Systems, sub-category in Neuroscience, as indexed in SCOPUS.
+Example below shows Scimago (SJR) ranking for 2018 set of journals in Agricultural and Biological Systems, sub-category in Animal Science in Zoology as indexed in SCOPUS.

 Another free source of SCOPUS-based journal metrics is CWTS' Journal Indicators page.
 It provides ranking for some 20,000 journals (indexed in SCOPUS) including SNIP, IPP, number of publication in a year and a percentage of journal self-citations.
 The screen shot below shows the 2014 SNIP ranking for 13 titles indexed by SCOPUS as Occupational Therapy.